The History of Bay Village, Ohio

 An electric railway was built through the city about 1896.
 It ran from Cleveland to Toledo.
 Area residents built summer cottages in the city, many of which still stand today as refurbished family homes.

-Besides the electric railway, the New York, Chicago and St. Louis Railroad ran tracks through the area in 1882.
-The Dover railroad station and nearby store was the center of activity for many years.
-In 1963 the old station was moved to Huntington Park where it became part of the Baycrafters art shops.
+Besides the electric railway, the New York, Chicago, and St. Louis Railroad ran tracks through the area in 1882.
+The Dover railroad station and nearby store were the center of activity for many years.
+In 1963, the old station was moved to Huntington Park, where it became part of the Baycrafters art shops.

-Washington Lawrence, one of the founders of Union Carbide Corp., in 1895 began the construction of a large home on the lake in Bay Village.
-Across the street Lawrence constructed one of the first golf courses in the nation.
-Family members lived in the house until 1948, when it became the Bay View Hospital, operated by the Shepard family.
-Today it is part of the Cashelmara condominium complex.
+Washington Lawrence, one of the founders of Union Carbide Corp., began construction in 1895 of a large home on the lake in Bay Village.
+Across the street, Lawrence constructed one of the first golf courses in the nation.
+Family members lived in the house until 1948, when it became Bay View Hospital, operated by the Shepards.
+Today, it is part of the Cashelmara condominium complex.

-In 1901, because of squabbles over the spending of tax revenues, the City of Bay Village was established in the area of Dover Township north of the railroad tracks.
+In 1901, due to squabbles over how tax revenues were spent, the City of Bay Village was established in Dover Township, north of the railroad tracks.
 A city government was first elected in 1903.

 The city continued to grow over the years.
-In 1914 a city hall was erected.
-In 1920 the Parkview School was built.
-Today it houses the Bay Middle School.
-Plans are underway to build a new middle school on the same site.
+In 1914, a city hall was erected.
+In 1920, the Parkview School was built.
+A modern building has replaced it and now houses Bay Middle School.
 Other schools followed as the population increased.